1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Construction work is happening in various areas of the city as Environmental Services replaces or repairs aging sewer pipes.
+Construction work is happening in various areas of the city as Environmental Services manages Portland’s sewer and stormwater infrastructure.
 Over one-third of Portland’s more than 2,500 miles of sewer pipes are more than 80 years old.
-Projects to replace or repair aging sewers protect water quality, public health, and the environment.
+Projects to replace or repair aging infrastructure and restore Portland’s watersheds protect water quality, public health, and the environment.
 This construction will reduce the possibility of sewage releases into homes, streets, rivers, and streams.
-In addition, green infrastructure - such as green street planters and rain gardens - also plays an important role by filtering pollutants out of stormwater to protect our rivers and streams.
+In addition, green infrastructure — such as green street planters and rain gardens — plays an important role by filtering pollutants out of stormwater to protect our rivers and streams.

 Fill out and submit this form to receive construction updates by email

 Cured-in-place pipe lining, open trench excavation, pipe-bursting, jack and bore